keysightgems/Get_License_Details/README.md

 Get the License details based on the chassis/server IP and return the results into the xls/csv file.
 # Key Features
 Get the license details based on the chassis/server IP\
-Generate Excel/CSV file along with the license details based on the input.
+Generate Excel/CSV files with the license details based on the input.
 # Required Python Packages
 pip install pandas\
 pip install logging\